 The Gladly provided an important lesson: Don't be coy about ordering a mocktail.
-If you hem and haw about "Something nice to drink that feels fancy but doesn't have alcohol ..." you'll get a confused look and offer of lemonade.
+If you hem and haw about "something nice to drink that feels fancy but doesn't have alcohol ..." you'll get a confused look and offer of lemonade.
 Put on your grown-up voice, firmly ask for a mocktail, and you'll be rewarded with ambrosia.
 Seriously, The Gladly mocktail tastes just like grown-up Ambrosia Punch.
-It's lightly effervescent and citrusy with a sweet sorbet-like finish.
-The drink lasted through all three courses and is well worth the $6 price tag.
+It's lightly effervescent and citrusy with a sweet, sorbet-like finish.

 There is no official mocktail at Yucca, but they do have a full bar and knowledgeable staff.
-When asked about a mocktail, they suggested the Fresh Fruit Press, which has ingredients that vary based on what's on hand.
+When asked about a mocktail, Yucca suggested the Fresh Fruit Press, which has ingredients that vary based on what's on hand.
 Typically, the press includes cucumber, lemon, lime, and orange muddled together and topped off with soda water.
-The result is a light and refreshing mocktail that is super hydrating.
-The bar didn't charge for this drink, so they received a $3 tip.
-Your mileage may vary on price when ordering off-menu, but it's a good rule of thumb to be prepared to pay for a drink and tip on top of the bar price.
+The result is a light and refreshing mocktail that is super-hydrating.

 Walking into a pub and asking for a nonalcoholic mixed drink can be intimidating, but the results here are downright adorable.
-The Shirley Temple Lite and Italian Soda both have a soda base with your choice of grenadine or cherry juice.
+At Cornish, the Shirley Temple Lite and Italian Soda both have a soda base plus your choice of grenadine or cherry juice.
 The Italian Soda has the addition of heavy cream, which takes the whole affair to a robust new level.
-Plan to spend about $3 to enjoy dessert in a glass.
-Italian Sodas take a little longer to make but are well worth the wait.
-You'll feel like you're in a soda shop but with more heavy metal.
+Italian Sodas take a little longer to make, but are well worth the wait.
+You'll feel like you're in a soda shop, but with more heavy metal.

-Bar Bianco has a full mocktail menu with a price range of $5 to $11.
-They don't settle for ditching the alcohol from classic recipes — instead many of their cocktails contain Seedlip nonalcoholic spirits and house-made syrups.
+Bar Bianco has a full mocktail menu that doesn't settle for ditching the alcohol from classic recipes.
+Instead, many of its cocktails contain Seedlip nonalcoholic spirits and house-made syrups.
 The Vinifera Spice is a lightly sweet and citrusy concoction.
 Mariposa Milk has a strong herbal flavor with a citrus finish.
 In fact, out of all the options on this list, the Mariposa Milk has a taste that most closely resembles drinking a regular cocktail.
-Bar Bianco not only provides the pleasing visual component of a cocktail, but also a decent facsimile to the flavor.
+Bar Bianco not only provides the pleasing visual component of a cocktail, but also a decent facsimile of the flavor.